Canon M3 vs Sony A5000

 It is notable that the M3 has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M3 and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the A5000 have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the M3 was followed by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M3 and A5000 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Sony A5000 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M3 or the Sony A5000 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.